The nomad's map of networking on Linux

 MAC addresses

-Most people focus on randomizing MAC addresses when they want to use wifi anonymously and with good reason.
-The MAC address is the first and most obvious place to look at if you want to identify someone and a lot of captive portals rely on it for billing or surveillance.
 There are usually two approaches to randomizing MAC addresses - per network or per connection.
 I personally see no advantage of randomizing your MAC per network, at least for this use case.
 At its worse, randomizing per connection is as good as per network so I don't really see the point.
-It also adds more complexity to the software, having to keep track of what MAC to use for what network.
+Having to keep track of what MAC to use for what network also adds more complexity to the software.

 DHCP